3_Drawing Shapes

 instance will get an available vertex buffer when it initializes and then immediately upload its data using the upload_data

-Here we also create a class variable called _ATTRIB_SIZE_TYPE
+We also define a class variable called _ATTRIB_SIZE_TYPE

 to map data type parameters to their associated vertex size and component data types.
 The variable is a dictionary where each key is a valid parameter for self.data_type

-, and each value is a tuple containing the size and data type for OpenGL.
+, and each value is a tuple containing the number of components and data type of each component in OpenGL.
 As a class variable, the dictionary is shared among all instances and we can use it both in the __init__

 method and in the method we create later for associating variables with their data.